Sven-Ve/svc-totp-bundle/docs/usage.md

 ### Clear trusted devices for other users

-call the "svc_totp_clear_oth_td" path in your Twig template or controller and set the parameter id to the current user id.
+call the "svc_totp_clear_oth_td" path in your Twig template or controller and set the parameter id to the current user id.<br/>
 Example:

 ```html